germanfgv/firecrest-v2/docs/use_cases/UI-client-credentials/README.md

         $ cp config.py.orig config.py
         ```

-2. Replace the follwing values with the specifics for this training
+2. Replace the following values with the specifics for this tutorial

     !!! example "Complete configuration file"
         ```python